Alluxio/alluxio/docs/en/core-services/Catalog.md

    }
    ```

-   You can specify which tables and partitions within these tables should be bypassed from Alluxio.
+   There are 2 ways to specify which tables and partitions within these tables should be
-   There are 2 ways to specify tables and partitions:
+   bypassed from Alluxio.

-   1. Plain names: Use the exact name of a table or partition;
+   1. Plain names: exact names of tables or partitions;
-   2. Regular expressions: Use a pattern to capture a set of table or partition names.
-The pattern
+   2. Regular expressions: patterns to capture a set of table or partition names.
+The patterns
-      is matched as a whole on the names, i.e., it is as if the patterns were enclosed in a pair
+      are matched as a whole on the names, i.e., it is as if the patterns were enclosed in a pair
       of `^` and `$`.

+   Additionally, for tables, you can specify only some partitions of a table to be bypassed,
+   and the rest to be mounted normally.

-   All partitions, if any, of a table specified using exact name or regular expression, will be
+   If a table is specified by its exact name or captured by a pattern, all partitions of the table,
-   bypassed.
+   if any, are bypassed.
 In other words, the table is "fully" bypassed.

-   Additionally, you can specify some partitions of a table to be bypassed, like
-   `table4` in the above example.
-In this case, only listed partitions will be bypassed, the rest
-   will be mounted normally.

-   In the above example, table 1 is specified by its exact name, and will be fully bypassed.
+   In the above example, table 1, 2, and 3 are fully bypassed.
-   Table 2 and 3 are matched by the regular expression, and will be fully bypassed.
-   Partition 1, 2 and 3 of table 4 are bypassed, and any other partitions, if any, are not.
+   Partition 1, 2, and 3 of table 4 are bypassed, and any other partitions, if any, are not.

 2. Ignoring tables:

    You can specify some tables to be ignored when attaching the database to Alluxio.
 Compared to
-   bypassed tables, Alluxio will not try to mount the ignored tables, therefore they will be
+   bypassed tables, Alluxio will not try to mount the ignored tables, therefore they are
    invisible to the Alluxio client.

-   The syntax for configuring ignored tables is similar to that of bypassing:
+   The syntax for configuring ignored tables is similar to that of bypassing, except that
+   ignoring only some partitions of a table is not supported.

    ```json
    {